igorss77/Disaster-Response/README.md

 * numpy==1.12.1
 * nltk==3.2.5
 * lightgbm==3.1.1
+*
 # How to use
-In a terminal, use the follow command to execute `etl pipeline`:
+In a terminal, use the follow command to execute etl pipeline:

 `python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db`